 It is best not to leave your session for just before you go to sleep as there is a high chance of falling asleep or talking yourself out of it.
-You are also limited with positional changes.
+You are also limited to positional changes.
 However, if it is your best option grab it!

 If you repeatedly miss your training sessions schedule them for the morning when it is least likely that something else will come up.

-The goal is to apply optimal training load.
+The goal is to apply the optimal training load.
 When the training load is optimal, you can feel one or more of the followings after your Discreetly Fit Training: